iKettles/framer-esm-utils/readme.md

 # Framer ESM Example Setup

-This is an example how to set up a repository that builds code that can be consumed in Framer.
-It builds standard JavaScript into ES Modules that you can both use locally for development or to deploy to any http server for distribution.
+This is an example how to set up a repository that builds code which can be consumed in Framer.
+It builds standard JavaScript into ES Modules that you can both use locally for development or to deploy to any http server for distribution across your team or the internet.

 - `yarn run serve` This runs a local web server with the built code.
 - `yarn run build` This builds the code in `dist`.